 Leigh Lignowski Leigh grew up in Summit, New Jersey.
 She has an undergraduate background in Literature and Art and graduated from Villanova Law School, where she met her husband.
 They have four young children, two boys and two girls, all of whom “graduated” from APWP.
 Leigh taught K-8 art at St. Colman-John Neumann and was a substitute at our preschool for several years before joining the staff.
 She’s been teaching for four years and currently teaches both the two-day and three-day classes.
 She loves being with young children and is excited to encourage their creativity, curiosity, joy, and love of learning, and to watch them grow over the course of a school year.
 Leigh’s family belongs to St. Colman Church in Ardmore.

 Denise Peters – Denise has her degree in Early Childhood Education and has been teaching children since her Springfield High School’s Early Childhood Program.
 She grew up in Spingfield, PA and met her husband, Bob in church and they have 4 grown sons with the youngest recently married.
 Denise currently is attending Springton Lake Presbyterian Church in Media.
 Denise has been teaching at APWPS for 5 years and is currently teaching the five-day class.
 Denise loves pre-schoolers because they are innocent and funny.
-She also love dogs, especially her Minitature Dachshund and English Pointer and is looking forward to meeting her first grandchild this fall.
+She also love dogs, especially her Minitature Dachshund and English Pointer.
+Denise enjoys spending time with her family and three young grandchildren.

 Danuta (Danka) Jablonska-Rauer – Danka is from Poland, where she began her academic and professional career by completing a Master’s Degree in Early Education and becoming a teacher.
 She taught preschool children and grade school children for over 12 years and currently is a teacher in the 2-day and 3-day classrooms.
 In 2001, Danka moved to the United States, where she met her husband.
 She now lives in Ardmore with her husband, their two young daughters, a bunny rabbit and four goldfish.
 Danka loves to involve her little ones in crafts, gardening, baking and creative play (everything she enjoys doing!)
 She loves to see each child’s curiosity grow as he or she explores the world.